Updated: Jul 7

 Installation of protection relays at site creates a number of possibilities for errors in the implementation of the scheme to occur.
 Even if the scheme has been thoroughly tested in the factory, wiring to the CTs and VTs on-site may be incorrectly carried out, or the CTs/VTs may have been incorrectly installed.

 The impact of such errors may range from simply being a nuisance (tripping occurs repeatedly on energisation, requiring investigation to locate and correct the errors) through to failure to trip under fault conditions, leading to major equipment damage, disruption to supplies and potential hazards to personnel.

-The strategies available to remove these risks are many, but all involve some kind of testing at site.
-Commissioning tests at site are therefore invariably performed before protection equipment is set to work.
+The strategies available to remove these risks are many, but all involve some kind of testing at the site.
+Commissioning tests at the site are therefore invariably performed before protection equipment is set to work.
 The aims of commissioning tests are: